 Top Activity To Do: Take a Surf Lesson

 By A World to Travel

 Being able to taste authentic Portuguese flavors and dishes like sapateira, cataplana de marisco or peixe is, without doubt, one of the best things you can indulge in while visiting the Algarve.

-After you are done with all the sightseeing, surfing, shopping, sun tanning and parting, do not forget and include in your list towns like Tavira, Silves and Sagres, which are populated with small restaurants like Marisqueria Rui in Silves, where I tasted one of the best cataplanas ever.
+After you are done with all the sightseeing, surfing, shopping, sun tanning, and partying, do not forget and include in your list towns like Tavira, Silves, and Sagres.
+These are populated with small restaurants like Marisqueria Rui in Silves, where I tasted one of the best cataplanas ever.

 Their fresh products, welcoming chefs, and affordable prices are worth checking out.
 Here’s proof of how great Portuguese cuisine is.
 Enjoy!

 Favorite Place to Stay: Vila Vita Parc Resort & Spa *****